wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.0.4 06/11/2011=
+- Added a Memory usage line to the support information.
+- Removed a duplicated constant definition
+- Fixed a typo in the fb_widget include.
+- Fixed a bug where Save Draft didn't save the Wordbooker options
+- Completely changed the Diagnostic/Error log handling.
+- Clarified some of the diagnostic messages in the cache refresh code
+- Fixed a glitch in the FB Status widget when FB style time formats were used.
+- Added L10n handling to the FB Status Widget
+- Completed L10n handling in the FB Like Widget
+- Added languages folder and first revision of the wordbooker pot file
+- Added function call to handle localisation
+- Recoded the image handling process to make it more reliable
+- Added a trim diagnostic log call to the batch cron job
+- Added a check for expired sessions in the cron code.
+- Added a ID line in the support information
+- Fixed a bug with the "TEST MODE" option
+- Fixed a problem relating to base table prefixes in some Networked blog installs.
+- Added an extra detail to the target drop down list to differentiate between pages and applications with the same name.

 = Version 2.0.3 23/10/2011=
 - Fixed a bug in the code that populates the og:content tag
 - Fixed a bug related to mbr string handling